 A little tip in passing: digital technologies such as mobile apps, eLearning, social media applications, Virtual or Augmented Reality are well suited to convey the complex contents of the forthcoming changes.

-it's time to transform your business model
+It's time to transform your business model

-Developing models such as the TOM takes a lot of time and demands a great deal of commitment from all parties involved.
+Developing models such as the target operating model takes a lot of time and demands a great deal of commitment from all parties involved.
 Even if companies possibly find themselves facing new risks and responsibilities by developing a customer-oriented business model, new times offer new opportunities.
 Companies that involve their employees, business partners, customers, and potential new customers in the conception, production, and distribution processes for their products and services using clear structures today, are preparing for a future that, given progressing digitalization, leaves no room for alternatives.